 In addition, I mentor student research projects here at Wesleyan.
 Several recent projects have studied drug partitioning between "watery" and "fatty" environments.
 Another project looked at the binding of drugs to serum proteins.

-Since the summer of 2013, I have been invited as one of about 25 participants in a NSF-sponsored project at Seattle University for biochemistry education.
+From 2013 to 2016, I was invited as one of about 40 total participants in a NSF-sponsored project at Seattle University for biochemistry education.
 The first summer (2013) was spent choosing the most important "threshold concepts" for biochemistry students.
-Since the summer of 2014, the group has been developing classroom activities to assess student knowledge of these concepts and suggesting approaches to presenting the concepts in the classroom.
+After that was accomplished, the group worked towards developing classroom activities to assess student knowledge of these concepts and suggesting approaches to presenting the concepts in the classroom.

 American Chemical Society

 American Association for the Advancement of Science

 Nebraska Academy of Science